 Especially when in a situation like that, you don't even have to use math.
 Just realize that each possible combination is a different number, going from 000 to 999.
 That requires almost no thought at all, and yet super genius Artemis Fowl was off by a magnitude of 3 or 4.
 Then again, 1000 combinations is still too many to test out when pressed for time, but still.
 Also, why the hell didn't they just kill the future Opal BEFORE they put her in the tank?
 Who in their right minds would let a mass murderer live when her only options are godhood or death anyway?

 World War Z was a good book, but the zombies are pretty transparently engineered to overcome traditional zombie weaknesses so they can't be killed.
 Take a look at this Cracked list.
 Solanum zombies are poison to animalsnote which wouldn't necessarily keep animals from trying to eat 'em, but the strange ability of every species except humanity to somehow know not to tell Zombies are toxic would, can freeze and thaw and still function, have no noticeable effects from heat, can apparently spread via black-market organ transfersnote Note that every infectee who dies rises as a zombie a few minutes later, regardless of how they died.
 Which means that people died in hospitals, yet somehow didn't rise in the middle of a crowded ward, which would provoke a health scare.(which makes sense), the barriers are all ignored(including closing and locking a standard frakking door, which will stop most people in full control of their cognitive functions, much less zombies), and the military somehow can't find it's butt with both hands, making tactical decisions a third-world militia would be too smart to make (but only where it serves the plot).
 In addition to that, zombies somehow don't need senses to see.
-And they can survive at the bottom of the ocean, with the interviewees pointing out that between the pressure and salt water, they should be pastenote They can walk along the sea floor, which is weird, cause dead bodies float..
+And they can survive at the bottom of the ocean, with the interviewees pointing out that between the pressure and salt water, they should be pastenote They can walk along the sea floor, which is weird, cause dead bodies float.
+In addition to the sea floor being so uneven that it would be like trying to walk over the Himalayas, only worse..
 It basically stops one bit short of declaring the zombies "magic".
 And if this deck-stacking weren't enough, humanity is a bunch of complete idiots who have apparently never seen a zombie movie in their lives.
 Also, against all logic and real-world behavior, the mainstream news suppresses the news of the dead walking because they don't want to cause an economic downturn.
 IIRC, it was because the placebo Solanum medicine was so popular, they didn't want to reveal it didn't work.
 Which means that the "African Flu" was well known enough to have a large portion of the economy dependent on a medicine for it, but not enough for significant amounts of people to actually know what it is.
 The vast amount of legal and illegal guns circulating in the US alone?
 Ignored entirely.
 Also, one blog is mentioned before the outbreak.
 One blog.
 The entire nerdy blogosphere would crap their pants over the news that zombies were real.
 And then we find out that it was tearing up the message boards, but only in Japan.
 Said otaku were members smart enough to hack the emails of gov't officials, yet none of them apparently located a news service or published it on their fricking blog.
 In fact, the story we hear is from an otaku who relates how the other posters just started dropping off, with the implication that they were either dying of self-neglect, trying to get to safety, or being killed.
 The narrator's parents had actually left for some time before he was spurred into action by running out of food.
 Basically, the NEETs knew exactly what was going on, but none of them told anybody until it was far too late.

 It's a good book, but Brooks had to stack the deck and put a few aces up his sleeve.